 Inside the front office

+Card Bullpen is the front office for your card collection: organize your collection and keep one card inventory that scouts prospects, values every card against recent comps, and runs the sell-or-hold math.
 Most tools do one slice — a price guide, a checklist, a marketplace.
-Card Bullpen runs all four departments together, so the whole decision lives in one place instead of five tabs.
+This runs all four departments together, so the whole decision lives in one place instead of five tabs.

 Floor $84